Appointments and eConsult

 The practice nurse can do a wide range of procedures including dressings, injections, immunisations (routine and travel), ECGs and hearing tests.
 She is also able to do health checks and advise on smoking, alcohol, diet and exercise.
 The Practice Nurse will also be the primary sample tester.
 If you have been asked to provide a sample (eg. urine) to be tested by the surgery please endeavour to bring your sample in before 12:00.

-As a result of the Corona Virus pandemic all our pateient interactions will initially be dealt with by telephone or video consultation and generally on the day.
-If you have a request that does not require a GP/Nurse, eg test results, the best time to contact the surgery is between 11:00am and 4:00pm as the the reception staff are very busy outside of these times.
+As a result of the Coronavirus pandemic all our patient interactions will initially be dealt with by telephone and where possible generally on the day.
+The doctors do have face to face apointments available if they decide this is the best way to assess a problem or they have the option of a video consultation if deemed suitable.
+If you have a request that does not require a GP/Nurse, eg test results, the best time to contact the surgery is between 11:00am and 4:00pm as the the reception staff are normally very busy outside of these times.

 If you have a telephone appointment with a doctor please ensure that you will be available at the number you provide and note that when the doctor calls the number could be withheld.
-Our doctors endeavour to call you back as soon as possible.
+When booking the telephone appointment you will be given a time the doctor will endeavour to call you, but it is anticiopated to be within 15 - 20 minutes of this time.
 Please note if you are unavailable when the doctor calls and unless you have given consent to leave a message on the number you have provided a voicemail message will not be left.

 Your doctor is happy to visit patients at home if their illness is such as to reasonably prevent them from attending the surgery.
 However, there are better facilities at the surgery for examination and treatment.
 Most ill patients, particularly children, can travel to the surgery without any harm.